© iStock/ Wirestock

 Evaluation of the BMZ Emergency COVID-19 Support Programme

-The COVID-19 Emergency Response Programme (Corona-Sofortprogramm, CSP) was implemented by the Federal Ministry for Economic Cooperation and Development (BMZ) between April 2020 and December 2021.
+The Emergency COVID-19 Support Programme (Corona-Sofortprogramm, CSP) was implemented by the Federal Ministry for Economic Cooperation and Development (BMZ) between April 2020 and December 2021.
 It provided support to developing and emerging countries to curb the consequences of the COVID-19 pandemic.
 The evaluation was conducted in two phases and analyses the distribution channels and instruments used within the CSP.

-The COVID-19 Emergency Response Programme (Corona-Sofortprogramm, CSP) was implemented by the Federal Ministry for Economic Cooperation and Development (BMZ) between April 2020 and December 2021.
+The Emergency COVID-19 Support Programme (Corona-Sofortprogramm, CSP) was implemented by the Federal Ministry for Economic Cooperation and Development (BMZ) between April 2020 and December 2021.
 It provided support to developing and emerging countries to curb the consequences of the COVID-19 pandemic.
 The evaluation was conducted in two phases and analyses the distribution channels and instruments used within the CSP.

 The COVID-19 pandemic affected countries around the globe.
 In addition to the direct effects of the pandemic on people's health, the measures implemented to prevent further spread of the COVID-19 virus, led to dramatic socio-economic effects.
 Countries in the global south often lacked the means to mitigate these effects.